SUNDERLAND AND TYNE LUSTRE POTTERY

 Picture

 These jugs have features associated with North Shields.
-The first two have an attractive blue enamel and lustre decoration on the handle terminating in several horizontal brush strokes.
-I don't have an image of the handle of the third jug.
+The first two have an attractive blue enamel.
+All have signature North Shields' lustre decoration on the handle terminating in several horizontal brush strokes.
 The date, 1843, would put them in the Carr and Patton period.

 Below is a frog mug with the transfer, c1840.